chakrihacker/meteor-reactive-objects/README.md

 Now you can easily get the same reactive goodness in your objects.

 #### Breaking Changes!!!
+- As of v0.8.1 this package is built for meteor v0.9.0+
 - As of v0.7.1 the api has completely changed.
 To use the old api reference tag v0.6.0
 - As of v0.8.0 this package is no longer a Behave behavior (because that was a bad idea, sorry)